Advertiser Disclosure

 That’s no longer the case.
 According to the terms and conditions of the Chase Sapphire Preferred card, the benefit now “provides reimbursement up to $60,000 for theft and collision damage for most rental vehicles with an MSRP of $125,000 or less.”
 Thankfully, coverage is still primary for most cardmembers.

-This change is also reflected on other cards, including The New United Quest℠ Card and The New United℠ Explorer Card.
+This change is also reflected on other cards, including United Quest℠ Card and United℠ Explorer Card.
 Check your card’s benefits page to see if it’s affected.

 This isn’t Chase’s only rental car coverage change.
-Last October, the bank removed the primary coverage for New York State residents.
-Coverage is now secondary for renters with a personal car insurance policy, which means your personal insurance policy will pay out first if your rental is lost or stolen.
+Last October, the bank removed the primary coverage for New York state residents.
+Coverage is now secondary for renters with a personal car insurance policy, which means your personal insurance policy pays out first if your rental is lost or stolen.
 As a result, you could face higher insurance premiums after a claim.

 Does This Matter?

 It depends on the cars you rent.
 If you rent standard cars, there’s a good chance that their cash value is under $60,000.
-For example, popular rental vehicles like the Chevy Malibu and the Nissan Altima have starting MSRPs of $25,800 and $27,000, respectively.
+For example, popular rental vehicles like the Chevy Malibu and the Nissan Altima have starting manufacturer’s suggested retail prices of $25,800 and $27,000, respectively.
 In this case, the new limits shouldn’t affect you.

 Ford Mustang Rental Car in California